 The descending & ascending strums are found within all rhythms in Venezuela and most international forms of music.
 They are fundamental to learning how to play string instruments.
 In the most basic form, the accented strum helps us diversify and give a special touch to any given rhythm.
 This accented strum can be performed with all fingers in the playing hand.
 There are several kinds, such as the “floreo” which can be seen in other lessons as you progress.

 These strums are defined below with the arrows illustrated.
 You will find these arrows as you continue with the lessons and familiarize yourself with the rhythms.

-Lining up all fingers so that the fingertips are at the same level and strumming the chords gives a fantastic effect.
-It is a powerful way of playing and brings out a vibrant quality of the cuatro.
-It is possible to execute this by first lining up the pinky and having the rest of the fingers follow.
-The fingers should be in a curved fashion as if you were holding a baseball with all fingers excluding the thumb.
+The third technique is the strum using all fingers.
+To execute this technique, line up all of your fingers so that the fingertips are at the same level and strum the chords.
+This creates a powerful and vibrant sound.
+You can do this by first lining up your pinky finger and having the rest of the fingers follow.
+Make sure to keep your fingers curved as if you were holding a baseball, with the exception of your thumb.

 To practice these strumming techniques, you can try playing the tonic, subdominant, and dominant chords of B Minor in an Up-Down-Down fashion (the final down being a strum using all fingers).
 You can also choose to do this with open strings instead of marked chords.
 With a little practice, you’ll be able to master these basic strums and add some flair to your cuatro playing.